syedad218/bitcasino/README.md

 - GraphQL @16.3 - For parsing response from GraphQL server
 - Lodash @4.17 - For utility functions like debounce, escapeRegExp, etc.
 - Typescript @4.5 - For type checking

+## CI/CD:- Build and Deployment done using GitHub Actions and Github Pages